prabhuomkar/hftokenizers/README.md

 ## Goals
 - Not intended to be a tutorial/course of Huggingface Tokenizers
+- Will not provide Training API but just `tokenizer.json` based tokenization
 - Build a portable C++ version of Huggingface Tokenizers which can run with PyTorch's LibTorch C++ API
 - Demonstrate an example of running a traced/scripted HuggingFace model with tokenizer and run in a C++ environment without any Python dependencies.